Hike Central Taiwan’s Misty Mountains

 Welcome to beautiful Mt.
 Hehuan!

 Here, I’ll help you escape above and beyond the smog and chaos of the city… and show you some of the most accessible high altitude hiking trails in Taiwan.
 Are you ready?
-Strap on your boots… or make sure your scooter has good brakes and a full tank… You’re off for a memorable experience!
+Strap on your boots… or make sure your scooter has good brakes and a full tank… You’re off for a memorable experience to legendary Hehuanshan!

 Introduction to Hehuanshan

 At over 3000m, Hehuanshan is located in central Taiwan, on the western edge of Taroko National Park, way above the western plain.
 The area is characterized by rolling green hills that often disappear in a sea of clouds.
-The weather here is much cooler and provides a nice break from the heat on the coast.
+The weather here is much cooler and provides a nice break from the heat on the coast, especially during summer.
 It’s also the best place to see snow in winter, and for that reason, it really gets crowded on weekends between December and February.

 In 8 words: